 Helping you get through life

-Ketamine is a relative of PCP (angel dust).
-It is used in human and animal medicine as an anaesthetic.
-Medical ketamine comes as a clear liquid ready for injection.
-Street ketamine is usually a white crystalline powder.
-Occasionally it comes as capsules or tablets.
+Ketamine is a relative of PCP (angel dust), and is used in human and animal medicine as an anaesthetic.
+Medical ketamine comes as a clear liquid ready for injection, while street ketamine is usually a white crystalline powder, although occasionally it comes as capsules or tablets.

-Ketamine is normally snorted (inhaled through the nose).
-It can be swallowed or injected.
+Ketamine is normally snorted through the nose, but it can also be swallowed or injected.

 Ketamine is mainly in use today as an anaesthetic for farm animals.

-You can get black outs.
+Taking ketamine can give you black outs.
 You might be unable to move, walk or talk and yet you feel fully awake.
-This can be very frightening.
+This can clearly be very frightening.

-Ketamine wears off in about 3-4 hours.
-Afterwards you might be left feeling sick and wobbly on your feet.
+The effects of Ketamine wear off in about 3-4 hours, but you may still be left feeling sick and wobbly on your feet.

-You can easily hurt yourself as you can't feel pain.
+You can easily hurt yourself on Ketamine as you can't feel pain.

 Regular use can lead to increased tolerance where you need more and more to get the same effect.
 Eventually it can lead to very serious mental health problems.
 People have lost touch with reality altogether as a result of this drug.

-Ketamine is an illegal Class C drug.
-The maximum penalty for possession is 2 years in prison and 14 for supply.
+Ketamine is an illegal Class B drug - having being upgraded from Class C in February 2014.
+The maximum penalty for possession is now five years in prison and 14 for supply.
 You can get an unlimited fine for both.